google/skia/site/dev/testing/automated_testing.md

 appear in the PolyGerrit UI after the next successful run of the Housekeeper-Nightly-UpdateMetaConfig task.)

-If you need to do something more complicated, or if you are not sure how to add and configure the new jobs, please ask for help from borenet, benjaminwagner, or mtklein.

 [new bot request]:
     https://bugs.chromium.org/p/skia/issues/entry?template=New+Bot+Request
 [jobs json]: https://skia.googlesource.com/skia/+/master/infra/bots/jobs.json